 Lending Requirements After Bankruptcy

 You can try shopping around for a lender that will take on post-bankruptcy refinances.
 You’ll find some variation among the lenders.
-For example, Earnest and CommonBond are among the lenders that do not consider refinancing student loans until the bankruptcy has been wiped from the borrower’s credit report.
+For example, Earnest Student Loans and CommonBond Student Loans are among the lenders that do not consider refinancing student loans until the bankruptcy has been wiped from the borrower’s credit report.
 Under their eligibility requirements, it means waiting at least seven years in most cases.

 College Ave Student Loans might consider refinancing on a case-by-case basis – if the borrower has a strong record of financial responsibility in the immediate years following a bankruptcy.
 Try using the prequalification tool before you apply.
 Using this tool will not affect your credit score.